 Cardiac catheterization is a procedure used in the diagnosis and treatment of cardiovascular conditions.
 It involves the insertion of a catheter into a cardiac vessel (coronary catheterization) or chamber by way of a suitable vascular access (usually a femoral or radial artery).
 Once in position, a cardiac catheter can help evaluate the blood supply to the cardiac musculature (angiography) or open up narrowed or blocked segments of a coronary artery by means of a coronary angioplasty with stenting (percutaneous coronary intervention, or PCI).
 Additionally, it can be used to perform a cardiac tissue biopsy, open narrowed heart valves via valvuloplasty, examine electrophysiological pathways, or measure pressure and oxygen levels in different chambers (hemodynamic assessment).
-The procedure is associated with a low rate of complications, with the most common among these being bruising and bleeding at the site of IV access.
+The procedure is associated with a low rate of complications, with the most common among these being bruising and bleeding at the site of access.
 Rarer, more severe complications include arrhythmias, cardiac arrest, embolization of existing plaques, and infection.

 - Imaging: A contrast dye is injected via the catheter, and is visualized with serial x-ray imaging.